 How are passwords stored?

 Passwords are sometimes stored in plaintext or are reversibly encrypted, and are sometimes stored in a hash form.
-A hashing function is designed to take an input and convert it to an output that cannot be reversed.
-User accounts passwords in Windows are managed in the Security Account Manager (SAM) and used by the Windows Local Security Authority Subsystem (LSASS).
-I will also like to point out that passwords aren’t stored in plain text in Windows but as a HASH value.
-A password hash is a one-way derivation of the plaintext password and only changes when a user changes his password.
-This information is saved in the file system as shown in the location below.
+A hashing function takes in an input and convert it to an output that becomes irreversible.
+In Windows the Security Account Manager (SAM) manages Users account passwords which the Windows Local Security Authority Subsystem (LSASS) also uses.

 1 – LM Hash